EURO GOVT-Rally in Spanish, Italian bonds loses steam

 LONDON, July 30 A rally in Italian and Spanish

-elevated in a sign that caution was setting in after the high
+elevated in a sign that caution was setting in after the hype

 Draghi's words fuelled speculation the ECB would resume its